top of page

 • Awareness of breath.

-• Awareness of the body, emotions and the present moment.
+• Awareness of the body, your emotions, and what is happening around you in the present moment.

 In many ways, tantra at its most practical level is simply about becoming more aware of experience as it unfolds.